dbcls/grasp/README.md

 ### Handling multiple values in query templates

-Consider you are defining a GraphQL query, which takes multiple values as a paramater.
+Consider you are defining a GraphQL query, which takes multiple values as a parameter.
 The field in Query should be like below:

 ```graphql